 We know what you’re thinking – “that doesn’t sound good at all.”
 And you’re right – it isn’t.
-In this article, our intent is not to scare you, but to make you aware of the very real and consequential pipe risks that may haunt you from under your home.
+In this article, our intent is not to scare you, but to make you aware of the very real home plumbing pipe risks that may haunt you from under your home.

 Haven’t heard of Orangeburg or ‘No-Corrode’ pipe?
 We’ve got you covered: